Skip to content

 A typical black tea steep time is generally about 3 to 5 minutes long.
 Black teas are usually infused for a longer period of time than most other teas, which increases their caffeine content and results in a dark, full-bodied cup.

-You can brew black tea by using either the standard western method or the eastern brewing technique.
+You can brew black tea by using either the standard Western method or the Eastern brewing technique.
 Some teas are more suitable for regular brewing, while others may reveal exceptional notes only when brewed multiple times.
 Both steeping time and water temperature will influence how many cups of tea you will get from loose-leaf teas.

-• For best flavor, bring filter water to a boil (210℉).
+• For the best flavor, bring filter water to a boil (210℉).

 • Measure your tea leaves.
 We recommend using 1 teaspoon of loose-leaf tea for every 8 ounces of water.